bitensam/another-weather-app/README.md

 Props related to calling functions to close the mobile menu went in the opposite direction.
 I passed them from NavMenu to Form.

+I also made my own custom hook and called it use Weather.
+It allows, depending on the state, to render appropriate components such as loading, error or the actual application component.

 **tbc.**